Spectral-timing analysis of the kilohertz quasi-periodic oscillations and constraints on the mass of the neutron star in 4U 1636-536 using AstroSat observations: Mass measurement through the Relativistic Precession Model

 The presence of the twin peak component, along with the broad feature around $\sim$ 30\,Hz, enables us to test the Relativistic Precession Model (RPM) and place constraints on the mass and moment of inertia of the neutron star \citep{1999ApJ...524L..63S,2017MNRAS.465.3581V,2019MNRAS.486.4485D}.

-In RPM model, the $\nu_\phi$, $\nu_{per}$, and $\nu_{nod}$ are identified as Upper kHz, Lower kHz, and LFQPO frequency.
+In RPM model, the $\nu_\phi$, $\nu_{per}$, and $\nu_{nod}$ are identified as Upper kHz, Lower kHz, and { LFQPO} frequency.
 They are expressed in terms of universal gravitational constant G, speed of the light c, specific angular momentum $\tilde{a} $= $\frac{2\pi I \nu_s}{M}$ , where M is the mass of the NS, $\nu_s$ is the spin frequency of the NS and I is the moment of inertia of the NS.

-Here, r can be expressed in terms of the Upper kHz QPO frequency that is $\nu_\phi$ and can be eliminated from Equation \ref{E2} and \ref{E3} using the the following relation.
+Here, r can be expressed in terms of the Upper kHz QPO frequency that is $\nu_\phi$ and can be eliminated from Equation \ref{E2} and \ref{E3} using the following relation.

-Here, positive sign and negative sign represent pro$-$grade and retrograde orbit respectively.
+Here, positive sign and negative sign represent pro$-$grade and retrograde orbit, respectively.
 We have split the Obs 2 and Obs 3 according to the good time intervals and created the PDS in each of the segments to see the evolution of the three frequencies and take the note of these frequencies which are tabulated in the Table \ref{Table4}.
-Figure \ref{Fig04} (left column) shows the correlation of the upper kHz QPO vs lower kHz QPO and right column shows the the correlation of upper kHz QPO vs LFQPO we obtained in different segments.
-The upper kHz QPO ranges from $\sim$ 850 Hz to $\sim$ 1111 Hz, while lower kHz QPO and lower Hz QPO found to vary with in $\sim$ 580 Hz to $\sim$ 850 Hz and $\sim$ 23$-$50 Hz.
-It is to be noted that, in Obs 2 in all the gti segments we obtained the presence of the three different frequency although in Obs 3 we are unable to detect simultaneous presence of the three frequencies in all the segments.
+Figure \ref{Fig04} (left column) shows the correlation of the upper kHz QPO vs lower kHz QPO and the right column shows the correlation of upper kHz QPO vs { LFQPO} we obtained in different segments.
+The upper kHz QPO ranges from $\sim$ 850 Hz to $\sim$ 1111 Hz, while lower kHz QPO and the LFQPO are found to vary within $\sim$ 580 Hz to $\sim$ 850 Hz and $\sim$ 23$-$50 Hz.
+It is to be noted that, in Obs 2 in all the gti segments, we obtained the presence of the three different frequencies, although in Obs 3 we are unable to detect the simultaneous presence of the three frequencies in all the segments.